torrejonv/teranode/docs/architecture/Teranode-architecture-brief.md

 ## 2. Data Model and Propagation

 Teranode strictly adheres to the Bitcoin Whitepaper, while introducing ground-breaking enhancements.
-Let's examine the differences between the BTC data model and the UBSV data model.
+Let's examine the differences between the BTC data model and the Teranode data model.

 ### 2.1.
 Comparison of BTC to Teranode BSV